TheGreatDargon/Windows-tools/README.md

 3. Run the "Install.bat" file

 Note: the install.bat file should be run as administrator for it to properly work.
 It will prompt for administrator credentials each time otherwise.
+- There is no way to create the shortcut for IP_Scanner without specifying what the root directory is by default it should be C: but if this is not the case it will need to be changed

 CURRENT LIST OF INSTALLERS